 But workers are not aware of their power, or instead of believing in their collective power they succumb to nationalism or racism or other ideas that only divide the movement.
 The danger is we live in a world where national divisions seem ‘normal’, it appears to us that we have always had rulers and always will.
 There will always be rich and poor.
 These ideas only create paralysis, they demoralise us from being able to organise and fight back.
 Instead people give money to charities that put a sticking plaster on the problem and keep voting for pro-capitalist politicians because they seem ‘sensible’.
 We have to break this cycle.

 The working class is an optimistic class.
 When it is organised and mobilised and fighting it knows it holds the future in its hands.
 Yes there have been defeats – but now as irreversible global warming begins to bear down on us we have no choice but to fight.
 The capitalist class has been in charge for 200 years, whilst human civilisation has developed to a point previously undreamt of in terms of culture and providing for people’s needs.
+But it cannot go on much longer, it is destroying the planet, destroying lives.
+It is time for the working class to build a world based on solidarity and hope.

 Simon Hannah is the author of a new book on the Poll Tax Revolt, Can't Pay, Won't Pay.